 The Arcadia University community gathered on April 25 for the second annual Remembering the Holocaust event, co-hosted by Arcadia Hillel and the Sociology, Anthropology, and Criminal Justice Department.
 The remembrance event provided students an outlet to commemorate the...

-Dina Pinsky is the director of the Sociology Program and the coordinator of the Gender and Sexuality Studies minor.
+Dina Pinsky is the Chair of the Sociology, Anthropology, and Criminal Justice Department.
+Dr. Pinsky, Associate Professor of Sociology, is also the Coordinator of the Gender and Sexuality Studies minor.
 A specialist in digital sociology, gender and sexuality, and qualitative research methods, Professor Pinsky is the author of Jewish Feminists and recent articles on digitally mediated relationships, qualitative research methods, and sex work.
-She is currently writing a book about how high school and college students use digital technologies to flirt.
-At Arcadia, Professor Pinsky teaches Introductory Sociology, Research Methods, Writing for Social Sciences, Empirical Capstone Seminar, as well as a variety of topical courses.
+Her current research is about how high school and college students use digital technologies to flirt.
+At Arcadia, Professor Pinsky teaches Introductory Sociology, Research Methods, Writing for Social Sciences, Empirical Capstone Seminar, as well as courses on gender and sexuality.

 Areas Of Focus